Massless-io/OpenVRDriver_MasslessPen/README.md

 ## Installation

-There are two ways to "install" this plugin:
+There are two ways to "install" this plugin if it has been built from source:

 - Find your SteamVR driver directory, which should be at:
   `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers`